Abnormal Ammo: Guns that shoot healing bullets, among other things.

 Combat Medic: Sharla has a wide arsenal of healing and support arts, while still having some offensive potential with her gun arts (one of which, if set properly, is a One-Hit Kill)

 Combination Attack: Called "Chain Attacks" in this game.
 It allows the three members to perform a special attack each, even if it's not charged yet, and that attack will have it's full effect unless the enemy is 100% immune to it.
-The highest the affinity between the members, the more attacks they will be able to execute before the Chain Attack ends.
+The highest the affinity between the members, the more attacks they will be able to execute before the Chain Attack ends, and the more Arts of the same color you perform in a row (with Talent Arts acting as a wild card that allow you to change colors in the middle), the higher the damage multiplier.

 Cool Down: One of the main combat mechanics.
 Most powerful attacks have long cooldown periods to prevent them from being used more than once per battle and ending combat instantly makes them useable in the next battle, with the Chain Attacks resetting their timers for its duration so you can use any of them during one.
 There's also another form of Cool Down for Sharla, whose abilities overheat her gun, increasing the effectiveness of her offensive attacks and reducing the effectiveness of her healing; if you don't vent the extra heat before her gun overheats completely, she's forced into an automatic heat venting animation that takes much longer than doing it manually.
 In either case, Sharla can't move or attack during the animation, which is really bad of if she's got high aggro.
 The former variety can be reduced by leveling up the said attacks, and the latter variety can be reduced with the right gems and skills.